WHY FAMILY ENGAGEMENT? Parents, your involvement influences student academic success. Students with involved parents are more likely to:

 More information on PAC’s and SAC’s can be found at the OSPI Migrant Education Website.

-Please contact Enrique Lopez for more information.
+Please contact Faviola Martinez Bautista for more information.

 How can you access services?